Keyboard shortcuts

 Configuration

-So far we have been wiring up the simulation entirely in code.
-This chapter covers both that programmatic path and an alternative: RON config files loaded from disk.
-Both produce the same SimConfig under the hood, so everything the builder can do, a config file can express, and vice versa.
+The simulation can be configured entirely in code or loaded from a RON config file.
+Both paths produce the same SimConfig under the hood, so everything the builder can do, a config file can express, and vice versa.

 Programmatic configuration

-The SimulationBuilder provides a fluent API for assembling a simulation in code.
-We have seen the basics already – here is a more complete example that customizes everything:
+The SimulationBuilder provides a fluent API.
+Here is a more complete example that customizes everything:

 use elevator_core::prelude::*;